How to Lose Weight with Hypothyroidism (Low Thyroid)

 Your metabolism slows when you have hypothyroidism.
 But that’s not the only change happening in your body that can affect your weight.

-Chemical messengers that regulate our eating behavior become mixed up when thyroid hormones are imbalanced.
+Chemical messengers that regulate our eating behaviour become mixed up when thyroid hormones are imbalanced.
 When thyroid hormones are low — even just a little — the parts of your brain which control appetite can be significantly affected.

 When these brain chemicals are disrupted, the result can be intense carbohydrate cravings, low energy, depressed moods, changes in body shape – and stubborn weight gain.